Marriage and Divorce: God’s Perspective

 Who knows the future but God?
 In the same thought, the splitting up of marriages typify Satan’s way of doing things, it does not matter who on earth is doing the act – whether it is the so-called Christians or ungodly people – whoever orchestrates the idea of divorce is the unbelieving spouse, the ungodly spouse.
 1 Corinthians 7: 15 said, “But if the unbeliever leaves, let him (or her) do so.
 A believing man or woman is not bound in such circumstances;” An unbeliever believes in all aspects of divorce and sees no reason why it should not be done if one wants to.
 A believer believes the opposite: he or she believes that divorce is sinful and is not of God.
 The believer agrees with God when he said in Malachi 2:15, “Has not the LORD made them one?
 In flesh and in spirit they are his.
 And why one?
 Because he was seeking godly offspring.
 So guard yourself in your spirit, and do not break faith with the wife of your youth.
 ‘I hate divorce’, says the LORD God of Israel.”

 God does not like to see us perish; therefore, he pleaded with us to be faithful, but if we neglect his warnings, we will end up in the same faith as Satan did.
 Satan was not faithful to God, so he was banished from heaven; a spouse who is not faithful to the marriage will meet the same marital curse as Satan did from God.
 Jesus said in Matthew 19:9 that except for marital unfaithfulness, we should not seek a divorce, but if there is marital unfaithfulness, then the sinner is destined to damnation just like Satan is destine to hell.
 God is not partial, he expects the same allegiance to him if obeyed, and consequences if we disobeyed him.
-The same goes for the relationship between the husband and wife: if one is unfaithful to the married, this would be caused for a severing of the union with the unbeliever and making oneself — the believer — holy on to the Lord.
+The same goes for the relationship between the husband and wife: if one is unfaithful to the marriage, this would be caused for a severing of the union with the unbeliever and making oneself — the believer — holy on to the Lord.
 2 Corinthians 6:14-17 summed up the aspect of an unfaithful spouse with a believer: “Do not be yoked together with unbelievers.
 For what do righteousness and wickedness have in common?
 Or what fellowship can light have with darkness?
 What harmony is there between Christ and Belial?
 What does a believer have in common with an unbeliever?
 What agreement is there between the temple of God and idols?
 For we (the believers) are the temple of the living God.
 As God has said: “I will live with them (the believers) and walk among them, and I will be their God, and they will be my people.
 Therefore come out from them and be separate, says the Lord.
 Touch no unclean thing, and I will receive you.”

 What are the things that we can consider as marital unfaithfulness?
 Any sin that goes against the marriage such as adultery, fornication, abandonment, and actions with the intent to do bodily harm or death to the other spouse.
 In essence, evil, persistent actions that go against the union and the spirit of God.
 These are causes for divorce and making oneself holy unto the Lord.
 Remember that the actions and intent must be persistent, and the unbeliever must show by their actions that he or she is not willing to repent.
 Forgiving the sin if the spouse repents genuinely is godly, however, making this determination can be difficult at times, because the lack of communication can lead to misunderstandings, and can result in executing the wrong judgment.